Tjstretchalot/lonelypsp/README.md

 # httppubsubprotocol

-## PROJECT STAGE - PLANNING
+## PROJECT STAGE - PRE ALPHA

-This project is in the development stage 1 - planning.
-This means that most things you see won't work yet and are in the process of being finalized.
-Star/watch this repository to be notified when it reaches the next stage!
+This project is in the development stage 2 - pre-alpha.
+This means the core functionality is available, but completely untested, and more functionality is expected to be added before it reaches the alpha stage.

 ## Overview